Bakwan Jagung

 - 04

-Fry the fritters in hot oil until deeply golden and shatteringly crisp.
+Fry the fritters in hot oil until shatteringly crisp.

-Heat a half-inch of neutral oil in a heavy skillet over medium-high heat.
-Drop large spoonfuls of batter into the oil, flattening them slightly, and fry for 2 to 3 minutes per side.
+Heat a half-inch of neutral oil in a heavy skillet or wok over medium-high heat until a test kernel sizzles aggressively and floats.
+Drop large spoonfuls of batter into the oil, flattening them gently with the back of the spoon.
+Fry in small batches until dark golden brown, about two to three minutes per side.

 - 05